gem/oq-engine/doc/engine/What's-new.md

 on Windows, since one of the NRML converters was using the tag to generate a file with the same name containing the corresponding ground motion field.

+9. We changed the export order of the event loss table.
+Before the values were ordered by loss size, in decreasing order.
+Now they are first ordered by rupture tag, and then by increasing loss size.
+We feel that this ordering is more useful.

+9. We have added some checks on source IDs and asset IDs, to avoid having issues such as nonprintable characters or non-ASCII characters in there.
+Also, we have limited the maximum length of an identifier to 100 characters.
+Notice that descriptions are unconstrained, as before, so there are no problems if you want to name your sources in Chinese or in any other character set.
+The only restriction is that the XML file must be UTF8-encoded, according to the XML standard.

+10. If you don't have a site model file, you need to provide values in the job.ini file only for the site parameters that are actually used by your calculation.
+Before you needed to specify even unneeded parameters.

+11. We fixed a bug with the ``oq-engine --load-curve`` command, such that is was impossible to load a hazard curve.

+12. We improved the error reporting on the engine; before an error in he cleanup phase could hide the real underlying error.

+13. We fixed an error for the degenerate case of hazard curves containing all zeros, reported by some users.